harleighc/getting_and_collecting/README.md

 Human Activity Recognition Using Smartphones Data Set - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Intention of this script is to merge, clean and summarize multiple datasets and output a .txt file named "tt_stddev_and_mean_averages.txt".
 This file returns the average of the Mean and Std deviation data, from each Subject and Activity.
-This returned a total of 66 variables for each Subjects(30) activities(6) analysed.
+This returned a total of 66 variables for each subject(30) and activity(6) analysed.
 Freqmean and angle(of mean) variables were not included.

 #Requirements and assumptions: